SDKs

 import asyncio

-from spidra import SpidraClient, ScrapeParams, ScrapeUrl
+from spidra import AsyncSpidra, ScrapeParams, ScrapeUrl

 async def main():

-spidra = SpidraClient(api_key="spd_YOUR_API_KEY")
+spidra = AsyncSpidra(api_key="spd_YOUR_API_KEY")

-job = await spidra.scrape.run(ScrapeParams(
+job = await spidra.scrape(ScrapeParams(

 urls=[ScrapeUrl(url="https://example.com/products")],